kzmijews/8bit-comp/doc/hw-arch-spec.md

 ## 5. RAM (Random Access Memory)

-RAM (Random Access Memory) is one of the most important circuit in micro-computer.
-Both data to process and instructions to perform in form of program compiled to machine code are stored there.
+NAT-1 has single memory chip.
+Both data to process and instructions to perform in form of program compiled to the machine code are stored there.
 In general to build the main memory module one of the following type of chips can be used:
-- DRAM (Dynamic Random Access Memory) - due to internal desing, where each bit of information is represented by state of internal capacitor (charged state coresponds to high state of bit - "1", discharged state coresponds to low state of bit - "0") and related charging/discharging transitor, these type of memory is usally cheaper than SRAM, and due to different approach of cells addressing it has two times smaller number of address pins.
-However to keep the state of memory permanent over the time of execution it requires a specialized circuit for cells state refresh, which makes the whole memory module much more complex comparing with modules based on SRAM chips.
+- DRAM (Dynamic Random Access Memory) - due to internal desing, where each bit of information is represented by state of internal capacitor (charged state coresponds to high state of bit - "1", discharged state coresponds to low state of bit - "0") and related charging/discharging transitor, these type of memory is usally cheaper than SRAM, and due to different approach of cells addressing it has reduced number of address pins (twice).
+However to keep the state of memory permanent over the time of execution it requires a specialized circuit for cells state refresh, which makes the whole memory module more complex comparing with modules based on SRAM chips.
 - SRAM (Static Random Access Memory) - this type of chip is built based on D-type flip flops, same as shift registers.
 As a result the state of the bit is stored by inverting feedback on the circuit's gates.
-Circuit is more complex then DRAM and as result more expensive, however it doesn't need any additional circuit for memory cells refresh (due to lack of capasitors).
+Memory itself is more complex then DRAM and as result more expensive, however it doesn't need any additional circuit for memory cells refresh (due to lack of capacitors).

-This solution will use SRAM.
-There are plenty of chips that can be used for the final memory module application.
+This solution uses SRAM.
+There are plenty of chips that can be used for the final memory module implementation.
 In general these chips contains:
-- memory cell array to keep instruction and data to process
+- memory cell array to keep instruction and data to process,
 - address decoder splitted into two parts, for rows and for columns where proper address lines are connected.

 Size of the memory cells may be different, however the common size is set to 8 bits.
 Each memory cell can be build based on